halmasieh/Spotify_Analysis/README.md

 ### Data Sources

-To begin this analysis, we decided to leverage an existing dataset consisting of ~600k tracks from 1922-2021 that was created from using the Spotify Web API.
+To begin this analysis, we decided to leverage an existing dataset consisting of ~600k tracks from 1922-2021 that was created from the Spotify Web API.
 The data is divided into various perspectives.
 For our purpose, we chose to analyze Populalarity in reference to Tracks, Artists and Genres.

 #### Tracks
 The Tracks dataset examines the physical features of each individual track.
 This analyses will be focusing on the features listed below.